 Graduate Student Talk, 8th Floor Theory Center in Pupin Hall

 Speaker: Steven Harrellson

 All Open House attendees are invited to attend a group dinner with current grad students - a chance to talk candidly about graduate student life at Columbia and in the Physics Department.

-Meet outside of 705 Pupin Hall (remember: this is the 7th Floor) at 5:45 PM.
+Meet on the 8th Floor in the Theory Center at the conclusion of the graduate student talk at 5:45 PM.
 Also recall that on Sunday you can only get to Pupin by entering at the main campus entrance on 116th Street (and Broadway or Amsterdam Ave).